SHA-yann/Secured-Session-Tracker/README.md

  cd../frontend
  npm install

-## Feature User-management (TDD)
+## Feature User-registration (TDD)
 - UserServiceTest tests the creation of a user
-- UserRepositoryTest test the effective persistence of a user in the db
+- UserRepositoryTest tests the persistence of a user in the db
+- UserControllerTest tests registration of a user via the REST API

+a complete user will need a password and role, this implies the refactoring of user, service and repository and tests